Last updated on May 24, 2023

 The brilliance of moissanites and diamonds is different.
 Moissanite has a refractive index from 2.65 to 2.69, which is higher than that of a diamond.
 The rainbow flashes emitted by moissanites are beloved by many people, but others feel that moissanite’s colourful and intense brilliance is too much, especially in sunlight.

 White sapphire is another gemstone often used as a diamond simulant, as its appearance is quite similar to that of a real diamond.

 Sapphire is a precious gemstone and the second naturally occurring hardest material in the world, with a score of 9 on the Mohs scale.
 It is worth mentioning that, unlike moissanite, white sapphire is a natural gemstone that makes it a great option for those looking for a natural diamond alternative rather than a cultured lab-grown stone.
 However, there are also synthetic sapphires used as a diamond alternative.

 From the colour and cut quality perspective, white sapphires offer an almost identical look to traditional diamonds.
 Although white sapphires occur in nature, in most cases, they are yellow or grey stones that have been heat-treated or chemically treated to achieve a colourless look.

 The disadvantage of white sapphires is the way they refract light.
-The first thing one notices when comparing a white sapphire with a real diamond is the difference in their brilliance and sparkle.
+The first thing one notices when comparing a white sapphire with a real diamond is the difference in its brilliance and sparkle.
 White sapphires tend to appear somewhat cloudy and milky inside and have a lower refractive index of 1.76 – 1.77, meaning they can not compete with diamonds in fire, brilliance and scintillation.